USCGC Neah Bay: Design

 The 140-foot Bay-class tugboats are operated primarily for domestic ice breaking duties.
 They are named after American bays and are stationed mainly in the northeast United States and the Great Lakes.

 WTGBs use a low pressure air hull lubrication or bubbler system that forces air and water between the hull and ice.
 This system improves icebreaking capabilities by reducing resistance against the hull, reducing horsepower requirements.

 Construction and career

 Neah Bay was laid down by the Tacoma Boatbuilding Co., in Tacoma, Washington on 6 August 1979.
-She was launched on 16 February 1980 and later commissioned in Cleveland, on 25 October 1980.
+She was launched on 16 February 1980 and later commissioned in Cleveland, Ohio, on 25 October 1980.

 A Himalayan cat named Casca in which was rescued by Lt.
 Commander Molly Waters during a stint in Alaska, now sits on board the ship.

 On 3 February 2021, Neah Bay was deployed alongside to help relieve flooding along the St. Clair River, joining the and who had previously been working to break up ice jams there.

 In January 2025, Neah Bay was one of several Coast Guard ships deployed to free the bulk carrier Manitoulin which was stuck in ice near Buffalo, New York.